BuilderIO/mitosis/packages/core/README.md

 ## Formatting options

-JSX Lite supports settings for generating code to match your preferred formatting, libraries, etc. These output options will be customizable and extensible with plugins soon too
+Mitosis supports settings for generating code to match your preferred formatting, libraries, etc. These output options will be customizable and extensible with plugins soon too

 <img src="https://imgur.com/hWXfNF3.gif "/>